georgeSEC1/AI/README.md

-squeeze audio data with mean values to fit neural network.
-Use Markov model for simulation.
+squeeze audio data with mean values and convert to binary to fit neural network.